 What I dislike about WhatConverts:

-• While G2 reviewers often describe WhatConverts as cost-effective, some note that the pricing structure can be tricky to navigate.
+- I’ve noticed that while WhatConverts is often described as cost-effective, some users mention that the pricing structure can be tricky to navigate.
 It’s not always clear how costs scale with usage, which can make budgeting and forecasting more difficult.

-• WhatConverts is praised for its lead tracking capabilities, but users point out that it doesn’t function as a full CRM.
-For those who need deeper client management features, integrating an additional tool is often necessary.
-This can be a drawback for businesses looking for an all-in-one solution.
+- I’ve seen G2 reviewers point out that although WhatConverts has strong lead tracking capabilities, it doesn’t function as a full CRM.
+For businesses needing deeper client management features, integrating an additional tool is often necessary, which can be a drawback for those looking for an all-in-one solution.

 What G2 users dislike about WhatConverts: